 Forgetting where you put your keys, muttering about bad weather, talking too much is sometimes abnormal.
-Alzheimer’s disease is the most common type of senile dementia, accounting for 60% to 80% of all age-related neurological disorders.
+Among senile dementias, Alzheimer's disease is the most prevalent, accounting for 60% to 80% of all age-related neurological disorders.
 In all its strength, the disease manifests itself, as a rule, after 60 years.
 However, the first bells suggesting a bad outcome can be seen much earlier.

 The death of brain cells (and this is the essence of Alzheimer’s disease) can be slowed down if you recognize the coming ailment in time and seek help from a doctor.